Welcome to the gateway to the world

 See the young and talented’s art at the Kunstverein

-Hamburg’s Kunstverein celebrates young international artists and examines current discourses.
-While the space is big, it doesn’t take too much time to see, as the designs are quite spaced out.
-This wasn’t my favourite of the Kunstmeile but it’s definitely worth a look around.
+Hamburg's Kunstverein celebrates young international artists and examines current discourses.
+While the space is big, it doesn't take too much time to see, as the displays are quite spaced out.
+This wasn't my favourite of the Kunstmeile but it's definitely worth a look around.

 Helpful hints to get the most out of your trip:

-• I’d recommend buying the Hamburg Card, which provides free unlimited travel on public transport (including trains, buses and ferries) and discounts to many of the city’s main attractions and restaurants.
+I’d recommend buying the Hamburg Card, which provides free unlimited travel on public transport (including trains, buses and ferries) and discounts to many of the city’s main attractions and restaurants.

-• If you plan to see more than one of the Kunstmeile art museums, the €25 three day pass will give you unlimited access to all five institutions over a 72 hour period.
+If you plan to see more than one of the Kunstmeile art museums, the €35 three-day pass gives you unlimited access to all six institutions over 72 hours – or €28 with a Hamburg Card.
+Worth it if you're hitting two or more.

-• As with most German cities, the train network in Hamburg (the S-Bahn and U-Bahn) is extensive, easy to use and safe.
+As with most German cities, the train network in Hamburg (the S-Bahn and U-Bahn) is extensive, easy to use and safe.
 I'd highly recommend it as a way to get around quickly and cheaply, including to and from the airport.